A Tribute to My Father: Muhammad Muslim

 He wanted to see Muslims become a practical component of Indian society with full participation in all spheres of life permitted by Islam.
 He advocated political participation, social welfare, academic excellence, and unity of purpose within the Muslim community.

 We saw him working long hours to help Muslim organizations and groups thrash out their differences and work for a common cause.
 People would come and talk about others in a hostile manner, and he would listen, trying to persuade them to change their opinion of others.
-He would never repeat the assertions of people about each other.
-Instead, he would give a positive perspective on each organization and individuals.
+However, he would never repeat the assertions of people about each other.
+Instead, he would give a positive perspective on each organization and individual.

 We never saw him taking a day off from his work, not even during his illness.
 He had tuberculosis, but he continued to write his column even under that condition.

-When he was active in organizing the Muslim Majlis-e-Mushawarat after the wave of bloody riots in different parts of India, he was accused by many, including his friends, to have compromised his organization's position.
+When he was active in organizing the Muslim Majlis-e-Mushawarat after the wave of bloody riots in different parts of India, many, including his friends, accused him of having compromised his organization's position.
 Yet this did not change his relations with them.
 He was still their friend.
 Many of these people visited him at home and rebuked him for changing the nature of his organization; he would patiently listen to them without defending himself personally.

 He was a salaried employee of the Jamat-e-Islami's newspaper Dawat.
 His children's request was straightforward: "give back every penny that I have earned as a salary from the organization."
 So, after his death, one of our brothers took it upon himself to ensure to fulfill his request.
 We know how happy our mother was when my brother returned home after returning the amount to the organization's president.

 I was in England working when I got the phone call from one of his friends about his demise.
 I had never thought that I would be away on that day because I always had the honor of serving him in the hospital or home during his long years of illness.
-When I called home, I was told by my younger brother that we did not have enough money to buy his shroud and buy the grave.
-We borrowed money to buy the coffin.
+When I called home, my mother told me that we did not have enough money to buy his shroud and buy the grave.
+So we borrowed money to buy the coffin.
 The land for the burial was given free by the in-charge of Dargah Shah Waliullah on the outskirts of Old Delhi.
 He left the world without complaints.
 He breathed his last on the prayer rug on which he had just concluded the early day prayer.
 There was not a single penny in his household on the day when he left this world.
 How rich he had left this world, we now realize.

 He never complained about anything.
 He did not talk about his financial problems with anyone.
 But he often apologized to our mother for putting her through a life of hardship and challenges.
 We never heard him raise his voice in his home.
 We never heard him say anything hurtful to her or us.
 We never saw him angry except on one occasion when I had asked him to use the influence of his friend in government to find me a position on the All India Radio.
 He told us to work for our livelihood and not be dependent on his contacts to win any favors.